 I want to emphasise that this is work-in-progress, and I am interested in feedback on whether developing the framework further is worthwhile.
 There are four reasons why I think it is.
 Firstly, I think such a framework could help to provide clarity on the aims of research concerned with the TRP.
 Secondly, it would enable an evaluation of the current state of the art, in relation to theories of practice and policy and help to identify a future research agenda.
-Thirdly, it provides a means of reviewing how policy understands evidence, for example, I have recently co-authored a response to the DECC evidence base, a document which slips between very different conceptualisatons of the TRP, without recognising it is doing so.
+Thirdly, it provides a means of reviewing how policy understands evidence, for example, I have recently co-authored a response to the DECC evidence base (with Elizabeth), a document which slips between very different conceptualisations of the TRP, without recognising it is doing so.
 I will highlight later why this can be problematic.
-Finally, in the context of this symposium, the framework provides a method of reflecting on whether these relationships play out in the same, or different ways, for theories of practice, and approaches from social psychology.
+Finally, the framework potentially provides a method for contrasting theories of practice to the behavioural change approaches currently popular in policy.